 IMPORTANT: The IRS Data Retrieval Tool allows applicants who have already filed their federal income tax returns to prefill the answers to some questions on the FAFSA by transferring data from their federal income tax returns.
 As of March 30, 2017 this feature is no longer available to use for the 2016-2017 FAFSA or 2017-2018 FAFSA.
 Students and families should not wait to complete the FAFSA.
 The FAFSA is still available for students to complete.
 The only change to the process is that students and families must manually enter their tax information to the FAFSA using their 2015 tax return.

 Incoming Freshmen Only:

 An email notification will be sent to students’ Knights email account with instructions to log onto the myUCF portal, Student Center, to view summer financial aid awards.
 A hardcopy award notification will not be mailed.
-Students can begin checking their Knights email account for this notification beginning mid to late May.
+Students can begin checking their Knights email account for this notification beginning in June.

 Incoming Transfer and All Continuing Students: